ben-manes/gradle-versions-plugin/README.md

 ##### Configuration filter

-Two properties leave things out of the report. `filterConfigurations` decides which configurations the task checks: a rejected configuration is never resolved, and nothing reachable only through it is reported.
+Two properties leave things out of the report. `filterConfigurations` controls which configurations the task checks: a rejected configuration is never resolved, and nothing reachable only through it is reported.
-`filterDeclaredConfigurations` decides which entries the report keeps once the checks have run: it matches the configuration name printed on the entry itself.
+`filterDeclaredConfigurations` controls which entries stay in the report once the checks have run, matched against the configuration name printed on the entry itself.

 ###### `filterConfigurations`